 It is a truth universally acknowledged, that a Jane Austen fan in possession of a TV, must be in want of Jane Austen movies to watch.

-For your viewing pleasure, I’ve also included a few documentaries, biopics and even a couple movies about Jane Austen fans (IE: Austenland).
+For your viewing pleasure, I’ve also included a few documentaries, biopics, theater productions, and even a couple of movies about Jane Austen fans (IE: Austenland).
 So, if you love Jane Austen, or are even slightly interested, you’ve come to the right place!

-To make it easier, the list is organized by streaming service alphabetically, so, you can jump ahead to the streaming service to find out what’s currently available to you.
-Or you can read through the entire list to find new Jane Austen movies and Jane Austen TV series to watch.
+The titles are organized alphabetically, so you can read through the entire list to find new Jane Austen movies and Jane Austen TV series to watch.
+Or you can jump to the movie/show you’re interested in finding.

-I’ve also included reasons why you should consider checking out each adaptation.
-Since titles repeat on this list, I’ll try to say something fresh each time.
-That said, I haven’t seen every production yet so I may not always know if it is is good or not (based on my subjective opinion, of course).
+I’ve also included reasons why you should consider checking out most of the adaptations.
+That said, I haven’t seen every production yet, so I may not always know if it is good or not (based on my subjective opinion, of course).

 WHERE TO WATCH JANE AUSTEN MOVIES